 Even for those who live and work outside areas that typically experience tornados or hurricanes, it is a good idea to know where to go to be safe inside your building in the case of an extreme wind event.
 This is called the best available refuge and FEMA has created documentation to help identify the safest areas within a structure.

 Where is the safest room?

-- Review construction drawings and inspecting the building to identify the strongest portion(s) of the building
+- Review construction drawings and inspect the building to identify the strongest portion(s) of the building.

-- Assess the site to identify potential tree, pole, and tower fall-down and windborne missiles
+- Assess the site to identify any potential tree, pole, or tower fall-down or windborne missiles.